BlogSmall Business20 Beyond Easy Polymer Clay Crafts That Sell Like Hotcakes

 Custom Orders$800-$3,500

 You control your income by choosing your niche, pricing strategically, and scaling production.
-I’ve never seen a business where you can turn $50 into thousands faster than polymer clay crafts.
 Like other handmade jewelry businesses, polymer clay crafts tap into the growing consumer demand for unique, artisanal accessories that can be sold through online platforms to reach a global audience.

 Top-Selling Polymer Clay Products